mpasupuleti28040/MSCS_634_Lab_4/README.md

 Open the file Lab4_Regression_and_Regularization.ipynb in Jupyter Notebook, JupyterLab, or Google Colab.

-Run the cells in sequence to replicate my results and visualizations.
+Run the cells sequentially to reproduce the results and visualizations.

+📌 About Me
+I am currently enrolled in MSCS 634 – Data Analytics at the University of the Cumberlands.
+This lab was an essential part of my coursework, allowing me to gain valuable insights into how different regression models perform, how regularization helps in reducing overfitting, and how visualization tools like residual plots enhance model evaluation.